data-umbrella/data-umbrella.github.io/_posts/2022-04-15-pymc-sprint-summary.md

 ## About the Data Umbrella PyMC Sprint

 Data Umbrella and PyMC organized their first collaborative sprint in February 2022.
-The  sprint event was preceded by a series of webinars and [videos](​​https://www.youtube.com/playlist?list=PLBKcU7Ik-ir99uTvN0315hIVLuyj4Q1Gt) by maintainers of the PyMC library in January and February 2022:
+The  sprint event was preceded by a series of webinars and [videos](​​https://www.youtube.com/playlist?list=PLBKcU7Ik-ir99uTvN0315hIVLuyj4Q1Gt) by PyMC library team members in January and February 2022:
 - [Intro to Probabilistic Programming with PyMC](https://youtu.be/Qu6-_AnRCs8) (Austin Rochford)
 - [Contributing to PyMC Documentation](https://youtu.be/fzpmLWQNj4A) (Oriol Abril Pla)
 - [My Experience Contributing to PyMC](https://youtu.be/Iq0dY5hU4D4) (Ricardo Vieira)